-Platelets are the blood cells that help the blood to clot.
-A low level of platelets (thrombocytopenia) can cause problems with bleeding.
+A low level of platelets (thrombocytopenia) can cause problems.
 You may bleed for longer than normal after minor cuts or scrapes, have nosebleeds or bleeding gums, or bruise easily.
 Periods may be longer or heavier.

 Your treatment team will monitor your platelet levels.
-If chemotherapy causes thrombocytopenia, you may need a platelet transfusion.
-Ask your oncologist to explain the risks and benefits of platelet transfusion.
+If chemotherapy causes severe thrombocytopenia, you may need a platelet transfusion.
+Ask your specialist to explain the risks and benefits of this procedure.

 Contact your treatment team or call 000 if you have any persistent bleeding, such as a nosebleed that doesn’t stop within 30 minutes.

 How to manage a low platelet count

-- Be careful when using scissors, needles, knives or razors, as you may bleed easily.
-Small cuts or nicks can also harbour germs where an infection can start.
+- Be careful when using knives, scissors or needles, as you may bleed easily from small cuts or nicks.

-- Use an electric razor when shaving to reduce the chance of nicking yourself.
+- Use an electric razor when shaving your face or body to reduce the chance of nicking yourself.

-- Use a toothbrush with soft bristles to avoid irritating your gums.
+- Use a soft-bristled toothbrush to avoid irritating your gums.

-- Wear comfortable, well-fitting shoes indoors and outdoors to avoid cuts and scrapes on your feet.
+- Wear comfortable, well-fitting shoes indoors and outdoors to avoid cuts on your feet.

 - Blow your nose with care.

-- If you bleed, apply pressure for about 10 minutes and bandage as needed.
+- If you bleed, apply pressure to the area for about 10 minutes and bandage as needed.